-- Facilities are responsible for ensuring that healthcare personnel perform hand hygiene- use alcohol-based hand rub or wash hands with soap and water before and after contact with patients and their environment. - Ensure the patient is on contact precautions. - o Recommend single patient rooms, if available. - If single rooms are not feasible, recommend only cohorting patients with the same organism (ex: a patient with CRE-Escherichia coli [CRE-E. coli] and another patient with CRE-E. coli) - O Don (put on) gown and gloves either before or upon immediate entry into the patient's room.
-(Note: Some facilities might require more personal protective equipment [PPE]). - O Doff (remove) gown, gloves and any other PPE immediately upon exiting the patient's room. - o No recommendation currently exists for discontinuing contact precautions for CRE.
+Facilities are responsible for ensuring that healthcare personnel perform hand hygieneuse alcohol-based hand rub or wash hands with soap and water before and after contact with patients and their environment.

+- Ensure the patient is on contact precautions.
+If the patient is a resident of a nursing home, then ensure that the patient is either in enhanced-barrier precautions or contact precautions. - o Recommend single patient occupancy rooms, if available. - If single rooms are not feasible, recommend only cohorting patients with the same organism (ex: a patient with CRE-Escherichia coli [CRE-E. coli] and another patient with CRE-E. coli) - Don (put on) gown and gloves either before or upon immediate entry into the patient's room. - Doff (remove) gown, gloves and any other PPE immediately upon exiting the patient's room. - No recommendation currently exists for discontinuing contact precautions for CRE.
 A facility should consult with an infectious disease physician, the IP, or the provider that initiated the precautions.
-The facility may also call a DSHS HAI Epidemiologist for assistance. - Reduce risk factors associated with MDRO transmission - o Recommend evaluating the need for invasive devices on a daily basis and discontinuing when no longer necessary. - Recommend staff cohorting when feasible.
-This means that certain staff are dedicated specifically to the care of patients with the same organism, and the staff member does not care for any patients without the organism. - Ensure the facility is using disposable noncritical patient-care equipment (e.g., blood pressure cuffs) or implement patient-dedicated use of such equipment.
-If common use of equipment for multiple patients is unavoidable, clean and disinfect such equipment with an EPA registered hospital grade disinfectant before use on another patient.
-Ensure manufacturer's recommendations are followed for contact time of the disinfectant.
-Note: Contact time is the time it takes for the disinfectant to kill the organism, e.g., two minutes).

-- Verify appropriate EPA disinfectants are being utilized to clean all surfaces and contact times are being followed. - o Encourage more frequent cleaning of "high touch surfaces" throughout theunit and/or facility. - Verify the facility laboratory is immediately alerting clinical staff and the infection preventionist when CRE or CP-CRE is identified. - Ensure physicians, hospital staff, patients, and visitors are educated on MDROs
+The facility may also call a DSHS HAI Epidemiologist for assistance. - Reduce risk factors associated with MDRO transmission - Recommend evaluating the need for invasive devices on a daily basis and discontinuing when no longer necessary. - Recommend staff cohorting when feasible.
+This means that certain staff are dedicated specifically to the care of patients with the same organism, and the staff member does not care for any patients without the organism. - Ensure the facility is using disposable noncritical patient-care equipment (e.g., blood pressure cuffs) or implement patient-dedicated use of such equipment. - If common use of equipment for multiple patients is unavoidable, clean and disinfect such equipment with an Environmental Protection Agency (EPA) registered hospital grade disinfectant before use on another patient. - Verify the disinfectant label states a disinfection claim for targeted CRE organism. - Ensure manufacturer's recommendations are followed, including the initial clean step and contact time of the disinfectant.
+Contact time is the time it takes for the disinfectant to kill the organism (e.g., two minutes). - Encourage more frequent cleaning and disinfection of "high touch surfaces" throughout the unit and/or facility.
+High touch surfaces are those that people frequently touch with their hands, which could therefore become easily contaminated with microorganisms and picked up by others on their hands. - Verify the facility's laboratory is immediately alerting clinical staff and the infection preventionist when CRE is identified. - Educate the facility to ensure physicians, hospital staff, patients, and visitors are educated on CRE.